Hidden and Famous Sites in the Sacred Valley in Peru

 The main road follows the right bank of the Patacancha River through several small peasant villages: Pallata, Colqueracay, Marcacocha, Huilloc, and Patacancha, before crossing the pass, with the Nevado Colque Cruz on the right-hand side.
 It then follows the Huacahuasi and Tropoche rivers to the valley and the community of Lares, just before which there are some Inca baths.

-Beyond the town are several more ruins on the way to Ampares, from where you can walk back to Urubamba, travel back to Cusco, or head towards Quillabamba.
-It’s at least a two-day trek from Ollantaytambo to Ampares, and you’ll need camping gear and food, as there are no facilities.
-Another good day hike is Intihuatana, which can also start multi-day hikes near Chilca (Km 77).
+Beyond the town, several more ruins lie on the way to Ampares, from where you can walk back to Urubamba, return to Cusco, or head towards Quillabamba.
+It’s at least a two-day trek from Ollantaytambo to Ampares, and you’ll need camping gear and food, as there are no facilities along the way.
+Another good day hike is Intihuatana, which can also be the start of multi-day hikes near Chilca (Km 77).

 HORSERIDING